yottaawesome/programming-windows-5th-edition/README.md

 # programming-windows-5th-edition
 Source code contained in Charles Petzold's Programming Windows 5th Edition.
+The source code is presented here for convenience (so you don't need to dig up the physical media of the book) and remains the copyright of the book authors.

 __________________________________________________________________